-It’s natural to want to spend your free time together and dream about your future, but before you know it you lose track of your own identity, goals and even friends and family.
+It’s natural to want to spend your free time together and dream about your future and thinking of cute ways to say I love you, but before you know it you lose track of your own identity, goals and even friends and family.

 Learn how to stay grounded in reality when you feel like you’re falling in love.
 Try these tips for staying true to yourself as you welcome a new partner into your life.

 Steps to Take For Yourself In A New Relationship: